brainhackorg/brainhack_cloud/content/en/tutorials/hpc.md

 ## Overview

 Oracle cloud supports High Performance Computing and makes it very easy to setup your own HPC cluster in the cloud.
 This tutorial here is a basic introduction to get your started.
-You can find an alternative setup (tailored at deep learning and GPUs here: https://docs.oracle.com/en/solutions/hpc-bare-metal-gpu-cluster/?source=:so:ch:or:awr::::Cloud&SC=:so:ch:or:awr::::Cloud&pcode=#GUID-F00DA828-106C-40CB-9279-B90D10807358)
+You can find an alternative setup (tailored at deep learning and GPUs here: [GPU cluster](https://docs.oracle.com/en/solutions/hpc-bare-metal-gpu-cluster/?source=:so:ch:or:awr::::Cloud&SC=:so:ch:or:awr::::Cloud&pcode=#GUID-F00DA828-106C-40CB-9279-B90D10807358))

 ## Before you get started
 Consider if you actually need High Performance Computing (HPC) for your work.
 An HPC is a cluster consisting of multiple machines and it uses a head-node (here bastion host) from where jobs are submitted to this cluster using a job engine (for example slurm).
 If you have many jobs that need to be run independently than the setup described here will work well.
 A "real" HPC does more on top: There is a high-performance network between machines and it enables to run jobs that combine multiple machines (e.g. MPI).
 This would be needed if you have a problem that's so large that a single machine wouldn't be big enough.
 In this example here we build a cluster without this advanced networking.
-Most people will not need an HPC for their work and they should use a single virtual machine, because it requires considerably less setup work.
+Most people will not need an HPC for their work and they should use a single [virtual machine](http://brainhack.org/brainhack_cloud/tutorials/vm/), because it requires considerably less setup work and easier to maintain.

 ## Configure HPC cluster